Belgium capital, Brussels © Jean-Pol GRANDMONT

-The Brussels' annual Flower Show is certainly worth seeing and is a beautiful sight for any green-fingered visitor.
-Bruges' Choco-Laté Festival in November is a great place to sample Belgian chocolate.
-Brussels builds a beach resort, Bruxelles Les Bains, along its canal every summer in July and August.
+Brussels's annual Flower Show is a beautiful sight for any green-fingered visitor.
+The city also builds a beach resort, Bruxelles Les Bains, along its canal every summer in July and August.
+Bruges's Choco-Late Festival in November is a great place to sample Belgian chocolate.
 More information about Events in Belgium.

 Some random facts

 Belgians consume an average of 20 pounds (9kg) of chocolate, individually, every year.